GoncaloGouveia04/SecureMessageEncryptor/README.md

 ROT47: Provides stronger encryption using the ROT47 algorithm.

 Future Updates:
-We are committed to improving SecureMessageEncryptor.
+I am committed to improving SecureMessageEncryptor.
 Expect more encryption options to be added in the future, ensuring the most robust message security.

 To test the program follow these simple stes: